-Ten years in, Riba on the history and future of Cover Michigan, launched to track ACA trends
+Ten years in, Riba discusses the history and future of Cover Michigan, launched to track ACA trends

 Recently, our research and evaluation team sat down for a 2020 work-planning meeting, and we asked ourselves, “what did we want to accomplish in 2020?”
 As our conversation focused on the year ahead, it also led me to think about the last ten years of Cover Michigan – the issues and subjects we explored, and the impact that the survey has had.